A dashboard in the FullStory app showing session replay metrics and rage clicks

 Job functions that benefit from session replay

 If your work touches the customer experience online, session replay is for you.
-Some common job roles that use FullStory include product managers, product developers, engineers, designers, UX researchers, customer support, and marketing teams.
+Some common job roles that use Fullstory include product managers, product developers, engineers, designers, UX researchers, customer support, and marketing teams.

 Product management, development, and engineering